 Magoosh Is More Affordable

 There’s no debating that Magoosh is the better value between the two companies.
-The Magoosh LSAT course costs just a shade under $300, while the LSATMax course options range from around $500 to $1,400.
+The Magoosh LSAT course costs just a shade under $200, while the LSATMax course options range from around $40 to $200 per month.

-Not to mention that Magoosh frequently runs sales and special promotions, and you can often find their course on sale for 10% off.
-With that said, it’s worth noting that LSATMax includes free tutoring with their course.
+Not to mention, Magoosh frequently runs sales and special promotions, and you can often find their course on sale for 10% off.
+With that said, it’s worth noting that LSATMax includes free tutoring with their premium subscription option.

 It’s clear from stacking these two prep courses up side-by-side that Magoosh is more affordable and offers better bang for your buck.

 This is a VERY hard category for our team to call, and it was far from unanimous, but when it comes to practice question explanations, we give the edge to Magoosh.

 To set the stage, we love the problem explanations that both companies provide.
 Both prep providers offer text explanations that are insightful and leave you with key takeaways.